sharpcdf/jitter/README.md

 ## Building
 Note: Building requires the Nim Compiler >= 1.6.6 and Zippy, which you can get by running `nim setup`.
 To build jitter's installer, clone this repository, run `nim installer`.
-After building, run `./bin/mug` to install jitter.
+After building, run `./bin/mug install` to install jitter.
 To develop jitter, git clone the repository and run `nim dinstaller` or `nim debug` after making changes.

-Warning: both the `debug` and `dinstaller` tasks purely show compiler information at compile time, and are not recommended when building from source as the installer automatically adds jitter to your path.
+Warning: both the `debug` and `dinstaller` tasks purely show compiler information at compile time, and the debug installer automatically adds jitter to your path.

 ## Structure
 Jitter's source code is separated into two directories.
 The `mug` directory holds the source code for jitter's installer/updater, mug, while the `src` directory holds the source code for jitter itself.